social-media-censorship/makhno/README.md

 Makhno is the tool described by the article: [New Tool Makhno will expose geographic social media censorship](https://foundation.mozilla.org/en/blog/new-tool-makhno-will-expose-geographic-social-media-censorship/), and is the backend technology implemented in [makhno.net](https://makhno.net).

+## June 2023 - Progress and updates

+* In the 2022 the development was quite slow down by non-software issues that lead to the closure of [Tracking Exposed](https://tracking.exposed) project.
+The software design also was quite atomic and theoretical
+* in 2023, [URA.design](https://ura.design) is completing the frontend, and so the development of a _monolith_ version of Makhno has started, to at least sactify the requirements for a beta version to be published.

+**Therefore** the documentation below is not entirely update.
+Take it for the high level values, not for the actual `paths`.

+---

 ## Specification

 The file `openapi.yaml` has been generated with https://editor.swagger.io and define the API endpoints.
 Would be updated in an iterative fashon before becoming part of an official documentation.